behnamasadi/mastering-xml/README.md

   * [Transformation Engines](#transformation-engines)
     + [Xalan](#xalan)

 # XML Introduction

-XML is the abbreviation for eXtensible Markup Language and it has been designed with the purpose of storing and transporting data.
+XML, you hear this word a lot, even if you are not a software developer.
+XML is almost all over the internet and has made a big impact on it since its introduction in 1998.
+XML stands for eXtensible Markup Language, and it was created to be a language for transferring, storing, and transforming data which can be easily read and interpreted by both humans and machines.
-XML was created with the goal of being both human and machine readable.
-XML is just information wrapped in tags.
-X ML, unlike HTML does not use predefined tags.
+This is an example of an XML document, it seems pretty simple, just information about a book wrapped in tags, yet it is very powerful and flexible as we will see in the rest of this video's series.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <book>